JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 The advantage of denoisers is that interpolating pixels is pretty cheap, relative to shifting a whole path.

 In ReSTIR, more than a single temporal and spatial sample is too expensive for realtime (that's 4 rays/pixel, which even then is a decent chunk of performance).
-Denoisers, on the other hand, through the use of CNN's and transformers, can afford to look at tons of other pixels.
+Denoisers, on the other hand, through the use of CNNs and transformers, can afford to look at tons of other pixels.

 Moreover, while denoisers can more easily cause bias, they don't cause any issues with correlations.
 And even with ReSTIR, we need a denoiser anyways.

 Testing I've done shows that current (v4.5) versions of DLSS-RR just... don't really need ReSTIR a lot of the time.
-Our GI signal is already sufficiently dense enough for DLSS-RR to do a perfectly good job.
-Our DI signal is pretty undersampled if you have more than a few lights, as RIS is not sufficent, but even then it tends to manifest as shadows that fade out at a distance, which - ever used a shadow map?
+Our GI signal is already dense enough for DLSS-RR to do a perfectly good job.
+Our DI signal is pretty undersampled if you have more than a few lights, as RIS is not sufficient, but even then it tends to manifest as shadows that fade out at a distance, which - ever used a shadow map?

 If this still sounds like a crazy idea to you, consider - lots of games are doing quarter-res GI as-is.
 Denoisers can already deal with a fairly noisy signal - we don't need it to be _that_ dense.
 ReSTIR is often overkill.